BrenPatF/oracle_plsql_utils/powershell_utils/Utils/README.md

 Its use is demonstrated by examples including a simple file-reading and group-counting class module.

-It is unit tested using the Math Function Unit Testing design pattern, described here in general: [Trapit - JavaScript Unit Tester/Formatter](https://github.com/BrenPatF/trapit_nodejs_tester)
+The package is tested using [The Math Function Unit Testing Design Pattern](https://brenpatf.github.io/2023/06/05/the-math-function-unit-testing-design-pattern.html), with test results in HTML and text format included.

 # In this README...
 [&darr; Usage](#usage)<br />